anramz29/lips_ws/ROS2_Integration/readme.md

 - 1. I fogot to do sudo apt update, upgrade and autoremove?
 - 2. Maybe I need the **create3_ros_ws**?
+- 3. There are nesseary configurations for a multi-robot setup.
+Therefore I will turn off other bases and try to run the robot from that.

 ## Steps to reproduce: